-TV display industry market research firm iSuppli said that a shortage of glass panels for certain sizes of LCD TVs is not likely to affect Black Friday promotional pricing in this year.
+El Segundo, Calif. — TV display industry market research firm iSuppli said Friday that a shortage of glass used to make panels for certain sizes of LCD TVs is not likely to affect Black Friday promotional pricing in this year.

-The shortfall has started to drive up prices of LCD panel components, iSuppli said, but the supply issue is likely to be resolved by the time LCD TV brands begin to offer their customary Black Friday deals.
+A shortfall of certain glass panels used for LCD TVs and other display products has started to drive up prices of LCD panel components, iSuppli said, but the firm said the supply issue is likely to be resolved by the time LCD TV brands begin to offer their customary Black Friday deals.

 “Amid an extreme oversupply situation in the fourth quarter of 2008, suppliers of glass for the kinds of large-sized LCD panels used in televisions started cutting capacity to less than 50 percent of full utilization at the end of 2008,” said Sweta Dash, iSuppli LCD research senior director.
 “Some glass makers even shut down some of their glass-producing tanks.”